Asterismm54/EuroBSDCon2021/README.md

 # EuroBSDCon2021
-An annual BSD conference held in Europe!
+The 2021 edition of the BSD conference held in Europe!

 Please find our updated website here: https://2021.eurobsdcon.org/